jcavar/oc-code-style/README.md

 @property (strong, nonatomic) IBOutlet UIButton *month;
 ```

 Also, this rules can be applied on classes from NSFoundation framework.
-For example

 **For example:**
 ```objc